ChalmersGU-data-structure-courses/dsabook/src/markdown/05-analysis-part-2/03-analysing-problems.md

-## Analyzing problems
+## Analysing problems

 ::: TODO
 - Prio 2: rewrite this text, more examples and help in how to analyse problems
 :::

-You most often use the techniques of algorithm analysis to analyze an [algorithm]{.term}
+You most often use the techniques of algorithm analysis to analyse an [algorithm]{.term}
 (or the instantiation of an algorithm as a [program]{.term}).
-But you can also use these same techniques to analyze the cost of a [problem]{.term}.
+But you can also use these same techniques to analyse the cost of a [problem]{.term}.
 The key question that we want to ask is: How hard is a problem?

 Certainly we should expect that in some sense, the problem of sorting a list of records is harder than the problem of searching a list of records for a given key value.